 The Johnson family are direct descendent of Puritans, early settlers who came to work hard and later vacation on Martha’s Vineyard because the Church of England isn’t pure enough for them.

-Like all upstanding (and white) New Englanders, Johnson went to Harvard.
+Like all upstanding New Englanders, Johnson went to Harvard.
 And he went there twice: once for undergraduate, another for law.

 To understand whether you should invest with Fidelity, it’s important to understand the company’s ownership structure and how that impacts your net worth.